What is networking?

 - Alumni Associations: Join the Brooklyn College Alumni Association, your junior high, high school or any other organized alumni association for programs you participated in (summer camp, after school, community organization).

-- Ask for an Informational Interview from people in field or company of interest
+- Ask for an Informational Interview from people in field or company of interest.
+Vault details how to have a productive informational interview.

 - Be Proactive: Building your network is on-going, not just when you need something.
 Friends, Family, Supervisors, Co-Workers, Coaches and Acquaintances- chat with these people casually (on the train, in the supermarket, social gatherings, etc.).
 Most people enjoy talking about the work they do.